Icaka99/TinPet/README.md

 This is my defense project for <a href="https://softuni.bg/trainings/3575/reactjs-november-2021">ReactJS</a> course at [SoftUni](https://softuni.bg).

 # :memo: Overview
 &nbsp;&nbsp;&nbsp;&nbsp;**TinPet** is a basic social media app for Pets.
 The main idea is to gather together people that love pets, which can interact with eachother.
 They can share posts, like or comment on a post and view eachother profiles.
-People that don't want to register on our platform can browse in TinPet, but they can NOT like or comment on a post.
+People that don't want to register on our platform can browse in TinPet, view registered users public info, but they can NOT like or comment on a post.
 Notifications are included such as "Someone liked/commented on your post".

 # 🛠 Front-End Built with:
 * [React](https://github.com/facebook/react)